The spreadsheet gives a short summary of each of our governors and their contact details. Below are our Governor profiles.

 I’m Ian Cochrane and I joined Wild Bank Governors in 2017.
 I have lived in Stalybridge for over 30 years and been a governor at a neighbouring school in Stalybridge since 2004 and Chair of Governors at that particular school since 2007.
 I was employed at Tameside Council for over 40 years and spent a lot of my time supporting local community groups whilst I was a Town Manager and Neighbourhood Services Manager.
 I am still very active in providing support and advice to a number of local groups including in my role as Organising Secretary for Stalybridge Festival Committee.
 I welcome the opportunity to use my skills and knowledge to support the Governing Body at Wild Bank Community School.

 I’m Yvonne Goodwin.
-I am a parent governor and also work as a midday assistant at Wild Bank.
+I am a parent governor and previously worked as a midday assistant at Wild Bank.
 I became a governor to be able to understand how the school is run and how our children are educated.
 I try to give a positive attitude to this role to maintain the great ethos and values that is provided at Wild Bank.